mbanerjeepalmer/maurice-fm/src/routes/useful-user-research.md

   - A: Avoid common errors when using prototypes, interviews and surveys so that your findings are more reliable.
 4. Q: [How do I translate my research into action?](./translate-research-into-action)
   - A: Package up your findings so that they're easy to consume and act on.

+Thanks to many people for reviewing early drafts of this.